VDA5050/VDA5050/VDA5050_EN.md

 In response to one of the following events, the mobile robot shall stop executing the current order:

-- The mobile robot is changing the operating mode to 'MANUAL', 'STARTUP', 'SERVICE' or 'TEACH_IN' (see also [6.6.6 Operating Mode](#666-operating-mode)).
+- The mobile robot is changing the operating mode to 'MANUAL', 'START_UP', 'SERVICE' or 'TEACH_IN' (see also [6.6.6 Operating Mode](#666-operating-mode)).
 - The mobile robot receives a `cancelOrder` instant action from fleet control.
 - The mobile robot receives a `startHibernation` instant action.